-Cost of Revenue
+Cost of Revenues

-Cost of Revenue, exclusive of amortization and impairment of acquired technologies
+Cost of Revenues, exclusive of amortization of acquired technologies

 These costs include costs of software subscription and professional services revenue.
-Our cost of software subscription revenue is primarily comprised of cloud infrastructure costs, information technology ("IT") security costs, license and royalty fees paid to third parties and personnel-related expenses, including salaries, other direct personnel-related costs and stock-based compensation, and depreciation expense.
-We expect cost of revenue, exclusive of amortization and impairment of acquired intangibles, to increase in absolute dollars as we continue to hire personnel, require additional cloud infrastructure and incur royalty fees in support of our revenue growth.
+Our cost of software subscription revenue is primarily comprised of cloud infrastructure costs, software production costs, information technology ("IT") security costs, license and royalty fees paid to third parties and personnel-related expenses, including salaries, other direct personnel-related costs and stock-based compensation, and depreciation expense.
+We expect cost of revenue, exclusive of amortization of acquired intangibles, to increase in absolute dollars as we continue to hire personnel, require additional cloud infrastructure and incur higher royalty fees in support of our revenue growth.